IN Health Department Updates Statewide COVID-19 Counts for Wednesday

-INDIANAPOLIS — The Indiana Department of Health today announced that 1,452 additional Hoosiers have been diagnosed with COVID-19 through testing at state and private laboratories.
-That brings to 643,305 the number of Indiana residents now known to have had the novel coronavirus following corrections to the previous day’s dashboard.
+INDIANAPOLIS — The Indiana Department of Health announced today that 933 additional Hoosiers have been diagnosed with COVID-19 through testing at state and private laboratories.
+That brings to 651,453 the number of Indiana residents now known to have had the novel coronavirus following corrections to the previous day’s dashboard.

 Indiana COVID-19 Dashboard & Map